Best towns to stay in Belize

 Accommodation in Hopkins

-If you want to stay in a dream destination that is off the beaten track, head to Maya Beach!
+Maya Beach is the best place to stay for travelers looking for a secluded beachside escape.
 It is quiet, quaint and unspoilt but easily accessible by public transport or taxi.
 This tiny beach town on the Placencia Peninsula is a beach-lover´s paradise, with miles of sandy beaches, hammocks and several seafront hotels.
 Watersport enthusiasts can also find plenty to do here and there are a number of snorkeling and diving tours further along the peninsula.

 For travelers who love the jungle, the Monkey River Tour is a logical option whilst staying at Maya Beach and this can easily be done in a day trip.
 You can take a boat tour along Monkey River and admire its thick surrounding jungle and wildlife.
 Another popular day tour from Maya Beach is to the Lubaantun Maya Ruins, from where you will hike into the caves of the famous Blue Creek.